 We’re all guilty of these responses.
 In fact, they both go back to the beginning of time!
-After God asked Adam why he ate the forbidden fruit, he quickly shifted the blame by saying, “it was because of the woman you gave me!”
+After God asked Adam why he ate the forbidden fruit in the Garden of Eden, he quickly shifted the blame by saying, “it was because of the woman you gave me!”

 If we want to change bad habits and make better choices, we must start doing the following two things every day.
-I say every day because let’s face it – making bad choices (even the little ones) can be a day by day matter.
+I say every day because let’s face it – making bad choices (even the little choices) can be a day by day matter.

 Own Your Part

-Now there are times when bad things happen and they’re completely outside of our control.
-But most often, we have a part to play.
+Now there are times when bad things happen and they’re 100% completely outside of our control.
+But most often, we have a part to play even if it’s small.
 And way too often, it’s a whole lot easier to point out everyone else’s part and blame them instead of ourselves.

 A simple example is when my girls leave their toys or craft supplies laying around the house instead of putting them away when they’re done.
-And when their curious baby brother (who finds their toys like a magnet) breaks one of them – they get really mad and want to blame him.
+And when their curious younger brother (who finds their toys like a magnet) breaks one of them – they get really mad and want to blame him.

 Change can’t happen until we learn to be accountable for our own actions.

 Don’t Minimize the Situation

 The same is true for the second mindset – minimizing the situation.
 This is the “it’s no big deal” mindset.
 Now, let me tread carefully.
-I’m not advocating we should run around making mountains out of mole hills.
+I’m not advocating we should run around making mountains out of molehills.
 But I am saying if we develop a habit of quickly minimizing every mistake we make as no big deal (even if it is) it can lead to big problems.

-For example, if I said a flippant comment to one of my kids that I assumed was no big deal, but it hurt one of their feelings – I can’t shrug it off as nothing.
+For example, if I said a flippant comment to one of my kids that I assumed was no big deal, but it hurt one of their feelings – I can’t shrug it off as if it’s nothing.

 These are really basic examples but you get the point because if we’re honest, we’ve all blame shifted and minimized situations from time to time.
-And in the grand scheme of things it’s probably not going to cause your life irreversible damage.
+And in the grand scheme of things, it’s probably not going to cause your life irreversible damage.
 But if allowed to become habits, especially on reoccurring mistakes – it’s Groundhog Day for you.
 And that’s a bad place to be.

 These are two simple shifts of the mind that can reap huge results in your life if you make them a daily habit.
 I’m truly fascinated by the power of thinking the right way.
-We hold the power of change right in our own minds!
+We hold the power of change, right in our own minds!

 It’s really powerful because it doesn’t depend on other people.
 You really can have a better life by thinking differently.
 And this isn’t a lesson on the power of positive thinking, either.